-Honors College students are required to complete a thesis, which consists of 7 credits of undergraduate research over 2-3 consecutive semesters through three courses: Junior Scholars Inquiry (1 cr.), Honors Senior Project I (3 cr.), and Honors Senior Project II (3 cr.), producing an original piece of scholarship.
+Honors College students are required to complete an Honors Thesis to graduate with Honors Distinction.
+The thesis consists of 7 credits of undergraduate research over 2-3 consecutive semesters through three courses: Junior Scholars Inquiry (1 cr.), Honors Senior Project I (3 cr.), and Honors Senior Project II (3 cr.), producing an original piece of scholarship.

 Through the Honors Thesis, students will understand the challenges, complexities, and rewards of creating an original piece of scholarship, as well as acquire critical thinking, problem-solving, oral and written communication, time and project management, research and methodology, and academic writing skills for your future careers.